False Things Police Might Say After You’re Arrested

 Police may tell a person they are interrogating that they have evidence that proves their guilt.
 This includes saying they have a person’s fingerprints, DNA, or bodily fluid on a piece of evidence or a location related to the incident being investigated.

 This is done for a variety of reasons.
 The police may be hoping that claiming untrue things about evidence will get a person to give information on another suspect or offer a confession themselves.
-If you are ever being questioned by police, it’s important not to say anything until you have talked to a criminal lawyer, like a criminal defense lawyer in Denver, CO.
+If you are ever being questioned by police, it’s important not to say anything until you have talked to a lawyer.

 Results of Tests